williamchenjun/MNIST-Handwritten-Digits-CNN/README.md

 ```
 **Output**:

-You will see a list of the 10 predictions compared to their true label
+It will output a list of 10 predictions of 10 images chosen at random compared to their true label
 ```
 1/1 [==============================] - 0s 326ms/step